kubernetes-sigs/kubespray/contrib/terraform/gcp/README.md

 `kube_{component}_machine_type` variable is used to set Compute Instance machine type.

 `kube_{component}_source_image` variable is used to set OS Image type.
 This determines the operating system installed on the system.
+The source image should be hosted in the same project as k8s cluster creation.

 `kube_{component}_disk_size_gb` variable is used to set Compute Instance disk size.
 Specifies the size of the disk in base-2 GB.